The Longest Running Statistic18 Aug 2020

 ‘If you thought 20 million miles was a lot, it now looks like there are 25 million?
 30 million? more? miles of underground utilities just beneath your feet!
 In almost any – or every – place you could be, it is imperative to call 811 because odds are there’s something near your dig site!’

 The more and better information we have, the better we can work to reduce damage.
 Perhaps the 20 million-mile statistic is not the top priority, but it would be great to freshen up the data.
 Awareness and education are most effective with accurate information.
-It might be time to upgrade 20 million miles once and for all.
+It might finally be time to upgrade from 20 million miles.